guigrpa/guigrpa.github.io/_posts/2016-09-27-picture-this-snapshot-testing.md

 ## Snapshotting Relay containers

 In the real application, `TranslatorRow` is a Relay container, so it expects to be passed a `relay` prop.
-Now, the Relay Higher-Order Component (HOC) lives outside our application and we may not even know the full shape of the `relay` prop.
+Now, the Relay Higher-Order Component (HOC) lives outside our application and we may not even know the full shape of that prop.

 I found it more straightforward to just leave the HOC out of our unit test.
 For this purpose, our default export in `translatorRow.js` is the wrapped `TranslatorRow`, but we also expose the unwrapped version as a named export.